A 2-torsion invariant of 2-knots: Computing on -knots

 \section{Computing $\mu$ on $2$-knots}

-In this section we compute $\mu$ on the knots described in the Yoshikawa table \cite{Yosh}.
-There are $6$ in total, including the trivial knot denoted $0_1$.
-The non-trivial knots have diagrams with the notation $8_1, 9_1, 10_1, 10_2$ and $10_3$.
+In this section we compute $\mu$ on various $2$-knots, including the Yoshikawa table \cite{Yosh}, an infinite family of spun knots and an example of Fox.

 Our strategy will be to take a $2$-knot in the form $f : D^2 \to D^4$ and break the computation of $\mu(f)$ into two steps.
 The first step is to compute the double-point diagram of $f$, i.e. the points in $D^2$ where $f$ is two-to-one, i.e. we are essentially sketching the sets (1), (2), (3) from Section \ref{invtsec} of double and triple points, but represented as a collection of curves (and automorphisms of curves) in $D^2$.
 These are sometimes called fold/decker sets \cite{Cart}.
-From these diagrams we will compute $\mu$ in the language of the `cycles of overcrossings' from Section \ref{invtsec}.
+From these diagrams we will compute $\mu$, using either the formulas from Section \ref{invtsec}, specifically Propositions \ref{halfprop} and \ref{4cyc-form}.

 To remind readers, Yoshikawa diagrams of $2$-knots are much like `bridge position' for classical knots.
-In bridge position, one has a standard Morse function on $S^3 \to \Real$, which is Morse also on the knot, moreover all the local maxima are global maxima, similarly all the local minima are global minima, i.e. occurring at the same altitude.
-For Yoshikawa diagrams we have a linear Morse function $S^4 \to \Real$ which restricts to a Morse function on the $2$-knot, and all the critical points of index $i$ occur at a common altitude (for each $i = 0, 1, 2$).
+In bridge position, one has a linear Morse function on $S^3 \to \Real$, which is Morse also on the knot, moreover all the local maxima are global maxima, similarly all the local minima are global minima, i.e. occurring at the same altitude.
+More simply one could say the Morse function is self-indexing on the knot.
+For Yoshikawa diagrams we have a linear Morse function $S^4 \to \Real$ which restricts to a Morse function on the $2$-knot, and all the critical points of index $i$ occur at a common altitude (for each $i = 0, 1, 2$), i.e. the function is self-indexing.
 Whereas classical knots in bridge position are described by the braid between the max an min, interestingly the feature of the Yoshikawa diagram that describes the $2$-knot is the intersection with level $i=1$, plus one small decoration.
 The decoration is a small red dash that indicates how the singularities are resolved as one transitions to nearby level-sets.
 Thus our Yoshikawa diagram is an immersed link in $S^3$ with a number of regular double-points corresponding to the number of saddles of the Morse function restricted to the $2$-knot, together with the red decoration of the saddle points.